dmcclory/Mystery/README.md

   - or a :rails_mode => true
   - or we only print out changes after the first

+- query-ability is striking me as *very* important
+  - the first thing you'd do when you got the output is to try to parse it
+  - why not skip the 2 steps and give them something they can use?

+- when you have hundreds of rows of well structured, 6-tuples ... you basically have a database table
+  - and many Ruby programmers like the style of
+  - thinking of emulating the active record interface
+  - or using axiom (and whatever other useful pieces of the ROM ecosystem)

+- just shovel every place into a growing list for now
+  - provide a wrapper method for accessing variables from the binding
+  - make sure to stop! before you start poking around with the results

 - would be cool if you could use it in rails mode so that you change config between requests

 - pass it a file handle or path, or let it write to a default location